thrialectics/byemarianne-patternist/BEGINNER_GUIDE.md

 1. **Cross-reference findings**: Compare diary entries from different dates—do patterns evolve?
 2. **Look for anomalies**: Which entries break the pattern?
 Those might be most revealing
 3. **Track theme evolution**: How do concepts like "noticing" and "failing" connect?
-4. **Question everything**: Why does the author mention "patterns in everything" so often?
+4. **Question everything**: Why does the author mention her top bigrams so often?

-The diary mentions an ARG being designed, with "puzzles" and "players."
-But who's really playing, and who's being played?

 ---